IUJ Business School Teaching Methods

-The GSIM Model is complemented by eight major components as outlined in the Fig. 5-1.
+The GSIM Teaching/Learning Model is complemented by eight major components as outlined in the Figure below.
 Though there are still many traditional lecture type classes, these classes include interactive activities such as student presentations analyzing companies and other organizations both from inside and outside Japan.
-For the core courses teaching assistants are recruited from among students to supervise the learning of students and oversee exams.
+For the core courses, teaching assistants are recruited from among students to supervise the learning of students and oversee exams.
 The Case Method is being increasingly used both for qualitative and quantitative courses.
 Students are challenged with intensive group work, 4-5 guest speakers every academic term, 3 or 4 major field trips a year plus several short study tours by class instructors.
 Carefully designed opportunities for volunteer/social work assure continuous engagement and exposure.

 In addition to student exchange agreements with overseas schools, depending on program types, students are required to complete internships (for the MBA), a Capstone program (for the IMBA), and a Practicum (for the E-Biz Program).
 Students are required to submit a Research Report/Thesis for the completion of their study at GSIM.
 Research outputs in the form of Research Reports fit better with business and management oriented students.
 Outputs in the form of a thesis suit students from social enterprises and government sectors.